School Holiday Activities for Animal Lovers | Animal Encounters for Kids

 Brisbane City Council Environment Centres

-They offer 12 children, aged between 10 – 15 years, the opportunity to participate in a school holiday program.
+The RSPCA School Holiday Program offers children aged 10-15 years the opportunity to participate in a school holiday program.

-This program offers time in each department within the RSPCA.
-Many children have a passion for animals and their welfare and the RSPCA Junior Crew Holiday Program will allow them to see the inner workings of what it takes to help over 54,000 animals each year.
-Find out more here.
+Many children have a passion for animals and their welfare and the RSPCA Holiday Program will allow them to see the inner workings of what it takes to help over 54,000 animals each year.
+Whether they love dogs, cats or wildlife, there is a program for them.
+Find out more about what programs are available here.

 Lone Pine Koala Sanctuary

 Home to over 130 koalas, Lone Pine is the world’s largest and first koala sanctuary.
-Located just 11kms from the CBD, right on the Brisbane River, you can encounter over 95 species of native Australian wildlife, all in beautiful, natural settings.
+Located just 11 km from the CBD, right on the Brisbane River, you can encounter over 95 species of native Australian wildlife, all in beautiful, natural settings.
 We’ve written a full review here.

 Kids who love animals will have plenty of opportunities to meet the animals.
 Experiences range from 45-minute encounters to full-day programs, from holding koalas to sunning pythons, feeding a platypus, and walking with a dingo.
 There’s something to cater for every furry, feathery, and scaly enthusiast.